KejariwalAyush/Chess-Game/README.md

 # Chess-Game-
 Chess game which can be played by two users using server

-##game is under construction!!!!!
+# game is under construction!!!!!

-to start this game general steps for windows user
+# to start this game general steps for windows user

 	 first download jdk on your system

-then download this program now copy chess peices folder in your d drive
+	then download this program now copy chess peices folder in your D: drive

-then copy chessboard2.class file to your desktop
+	then copy chessboard.class file to your desktop

 	then open command prompt on your pc

 	first check if jdk is installed properly on you pc , to check enter -> java --version

 	it will show the version of your java and then

 	enter -> cd desktop
-then enter -> java chessboard2
+t	hen enter -> java chessboard

-now your game will start 	"ENJOY THE GAME  !!!!!!"
+	now your game will start
+	"ENJOY THE GAME  !!!!!!"